 Will you be reaching the AOW state pension age within five years and would you like to start working less?
 In that case, the Vitality pact is a possible option.
 If you take part in the Vitality pact, you will reduce the number of working hours per week while maintaining your pension accrual.
 This brochure tells you more about this scheme and what it means for you.

 The Vitality pact is a component of the new Collective Labour Agreement for Dutch Universities (cao-NU).
 This Collective Labour Agreement stipulates that as of 1 January 2019, all universities will introduce a Vitality pact.
-The text of this brochure is based on Article 6.17 to 6.20 of the cao-NU.
+The text of this brochure based on Article 6.13 to 6.16 of the cao-NU.
 No rights can be derived from the contents of this brochure.
 The text of the Collective Labour Agreement shall take precedence.

 The University of Twente offers you the possibility, once you are within five years of the state pension age, of retaining your full pension accrual while reducing your working hours by 0.2 FTE and your salary to 85% of your original salary, or a reduction of 0.4 FTE and to 70% of your original salary (if you currently work full-time).
 If you work part-time, the scheme applies pro rata.
 The University of Twente compensates for part of your income and your pension accrual is not affected.